shivpatel/Nutryents/README.md

 A data visualization tool for dietary planning.

 # Todo
+* on hover of item name, show nutrition label
 * link scatterplot results to my diet add functionality
 * show units (grams)
 * ability to alter x and y axis on scatterplot